sagemathinc/cocalc-doc/source/howto/jupyter-kernel-terminated.rst

 Jupyter kernels terminating, and calculations failing that previously worked, can be a sign that your project is running low on memory.

 Currently in CoCalc, if you open several Jupyter notebooks, they just sit there using memory.
-You have to **select "Close and Halt" in the File menu** of Jupyter, or explicitly kill them with `top`, or restart your project in order for them to go away.
+You have to explicitly :ref:`halt running notebooks <jupyter-halt>`, or kill them with ``top``, or restart your project in order for them to go away.
 This can be a significant problem if you are grading a dozens of assignments.
 You can see the cpu and memory usage of a Jupyter notebook in the upper right.

 See :ref:`Low Memory Problems <low-memory>` for more information on how to detect and deal with low-memory situations.